junglesta/wherenodoctor/__LAB/chapters/vocabulary.md

 **Intestines** The guts or tube-like part of the food canal that carries food and finally waste from the stomach to the anus.

-**Intramuscular (IM)** injection An injection put into a muscle, usually of the arm or the buttock—different from an intravenous (IV) injection, put directly into a vein.
+**Intramuscular (IM)** injection An injection put into a muscle, usually of the arm or the buttockdifferent from an intravenous (IV) injection, put directly into a vein.

 **Intussusception** The slipping of one portion of the gut into one nearby, usually causing a dangerous obstruction or blocking of the gut.